One of the most common questions asked by entrepreneurs entering the field of tattoo removal is this: can I perform laser tattoo removal in my state?

 The Most Common Tattoo Removal Regulation

-The vast majority of states do not require tattoo removal clinic owners or laser operators to have medical credentials, whether as a physician, nurse, or something similiar.
+The vast majority of states do not require tattoo removal clinic owners or laser operators to have medical credentials, whether as a physician, nurse, or something similar.
 In fact, non-medical personnel make up the bulk of individuals active in the laser tattoo removal industry.

 There are, however, a few exceptions to this rule, but the most common regulations include some combination of the following requirements: